meetminh/TradeStack/docs/block_system.md

 - compare_to can be:
   - fixed_value with a specified value
   - function with same rules as above
+- if fixed value is selected
+  - fixed value can be given in $ or in % depending on the function selected.

 ### 5. Filter Block
 ```json